Get a full description and see 2 videos of the 44 km mountains and lake scenic drive from Queenstown to Glenorchy on the

 But if you want to take your time and enjoy the scenery, which is highly recommended, it is best to slow down and drive the road in approximately 45 minutes.
 The fastest I’ve driven this route is 25 minutes.

-The Glenorchy - Queenstown Road consists of several straight stretches of road where you can do 100 km/h, but also several curves, some of which are very tight, so these will most definitely slow you down.
+The Glenorchy – Queenstown Road consists of several straight stretches of road where you can do 100 km/h, but also several bends, some of which are very tight, so these will most definitely slow you down.
 The road is mostly hilly, so expect to go up and down the road.

 The road follows the Eastern edge of Lake Wakatipu, so you’ll mostly enjoy the mountains on the Western side of the lake and as you get closer to Glenorchy, see Pig and Pigeon Islands in the middle of Lake Wakatipu.

 The Glenorchy – Queenstown Road is best driven in early spring or winter in New Zealand if you want to see snow on the mountains.
 But beware that the road can be icy and/or covered with snow, especially in the early morning hours.